-Discover Laleh’s “Sand överallt” on the Musikblogg Posted by Chelsea B on Jan 8, 2021 in Culture, music, Swedish Language, The Swedish blog team, Vocabulary
+Discover Laleh’s “Sand överallt” on the Musikblogg Posted by Chelsea B on Jan 8, 2021 in Culture, Swedish Language, Vocabulary

 You’ve made it to the first Swedish blog post of the new year – grattis! 🥳 If you’re a new subscriber, välkommen!
 If you’re a weekly reader, hej och tack for your readership each week!
 My first post of each month always has a connection to music.
 Music is one of my absolute favorite language learning tools.
 This week, we’ll look at the song “Sand överallt” by Laleh.
 I carries a feel of release and rebirth that I feel speaks well to the first week of 2021.